clutchd/turbostart-pnpm/README.md

-# turbostart-npm
+# turbostart-pnpm

-A simple action to setup node, install npm dependencies, and cache for later use.
+A simple action to setup node, install pnpm dependencies, and cache for later use.